 When I first moved onto the international circuit, I decided to go back into the classroom, teaching in both Reception and Year 1 for three years.
 When I started at BISB the school was located in Dedham.
-Before accepting the role of Deputy Head of School, I was Head of the Primary School at BISB for several years.
+Before accepting the role of Vice Principal, I was Head of the Primary School at BISB for several years.
 I don’t teach nearly as much as I would like anymore, but I have really enjoyed watching the school grow and develop.

 I live with my husband Scott, who is American and is a lawyer, and our wonderful daughter Willow.
 We also have another child – a very large Great Dane called Mosi.

 I enjoy spending time with family and friends, traveling and reading.
 I have been involved on several CIS (Council of International Schools) review teams, and consider these to be fantastic opportunities to get into other schools and see great practice, as well as being unbelievably good personal and professional development.

 A weird and wonderful fact is that I can write backwards as fast I can write forwards (not very useful!).
 I sincerely hope that one day I will be able to change this achievement into something infinitely more interesting!

 “Ms. Northey is fair and kind.
 She has a good sense of humour and always listens to all sides of a problem, before making any decisions."

 “I like going to see Ms. Northey, she makes me laugh and gives me hugs and says I am clever."

 “Whenever I walk past Ms. Northey’s office, even if she is on the phone or busy, she always stops and waves to us.
 She is very kind and friendly."